Welcome to today's edition of the Rush 24-7 podcast.

 And by the way, Mrs. Clinton, you are no LBJ, and I got no brief for LBJ.

-But LB, the only reason the Civil Rights Act passed was because LBJ was able to get some Republicans.
+But the only reason the Civil Rights Act passed was because LBJ was able to get some Republicans.

 A greater percentage of Republicans in the Senate voted for the Civil Rights Act than did Democrats.

-And Hillary Clinton's not going to get Republicans to join much of what uh she wants to do.
+And Hillary Clinton's not going to get Republicans to join much of what she wants to do.

-All right, On the Republican side, you look at these exit polls on the Republican side last night.
+All right, on the Republican side, you look at these exit polls on the Republican side last night.

 Mitt Romney beat Mike Huckabee among evangelicals.

-Now we've been living under a bunch of misconceptions that have been put out there by the drive-bys, and that is that the evangelical vote is monolithic.
+Now, we've been living under a bunch of misconceptions that have been put out there by the drive-bys, and that is that the evangelical vote is monolithic.

 And the evangelical vote is mad.

-It happened in Iowa, did not happen in New Hampshire.
+It did not happen in New Hampshire.

-Did not happen in Wyoming, certainly, and it didn't happen in Michigan.
+It did not happen in Wyoming, certainly, and it didn't happen in Michigan.

 Romney beat Huckabee among evangelicals.

-Romney beat McCain among those who support the Iraq war.
+Romney beat McCain among those who support the Iraq War.

 McCain got 11% of the conservative vote in Michigan yesterday.